For SellersSeller Guide

 Negotiating Minority Protections: Safeguarding Your Interests

-For owners pursuing a minority stake sale or rolling over equity in a majority transaction, negotiating robust minority protections is paramount.
+For operators pursuing a minority stake sale or rolling over equity in a majority transaction, negotiating robust minority protections is paramount.
 These provisions are designed to safeguard the minority shareholder’s interests, prevent potential abuses by the majority owner, and ensure fair treatment.
-Without adequate protections, a minority shareholder can find themselves with little influence and limited recourse.
+Without adequate protections, a minority shareholder can find themselves with limited influence and recourse.

 Key Minority Protection Provisions